Q: How is POGO authorized to use health information collected in Ontario?

 A: POGO reports health information only through the interpretation of aggregate data, not individual data.
 That is to say, no individual can be identified from the reports.
-Most information is published in medical journals or in special reports for a variety of stakeholders, including the Ministry of Health and Long-Term Care.
+Most information is published in medical journals or in special reports for a variety of stakeholders, including the Ministry of Health.

 Q: Can I see these reports?

 A: Yes, anyone can access these reports.
-Requests for these reports can be made by contacting POGO’s Co-Privacy Officers.
+Requests for these reports can be made by contacting POGO’s Privacy Officer.

 Q: What types of health information does POGO collect?

 A: POGO receives personal health information abstracted from medical records of hospitals in the province of Ontario who treat childhood cancer patients or childhood cancer survivors.
 POGO also receives personal health information from other administrative databases, registries and surveys, such as those from patients and their families and Vital Statistics Canada.
-In addition, POGO receives personal health information from other entities and persons who maintain registries of personal health information that are prescribed in the Personal Health Information Protection Act, 2004, such as Cancer Care Ontario.
+In addition, POGO receives personal health information from other entities and persons who maintain registries of personal health information that are prescribed in the Ontario’s Personal Health Information Protection Act, 2004, such as Ontario Health (Cancer Care Ontario).

 Q: What other types of information does POGO collect?

-A: POGO collects information related to the financial assistance received by families from POGO; information from community nursing services provided by the POGO Pediatric Interlink Community Cancer Nurses; and information related to hospital staffing, which is used to help understand how many professionals are needed and where.
+A: POGO collects information related to the financial assistance received by families from POGO; information from community nursing services provided by the POGO Interlink Nursing Program; and information related to hospital staffing, which is used to help understand how many professionals are needed and where.
 Publicly available information, such as population estimates and Statistics Canada census area profiles, are also collected.